When to Harvest Kabocha Squash

 How to Store Kabocha Squash?
 After the squash has been cured, you can store the Kabocha squash for 2 to 6 months.

+Following these steps, you can pick kabocha squash at the right time and ensure they remain in good condition for consumption or storage.
 I hope this article about how and when to harvest Kabocha squash will be of great help and that you will have an excellent harvest.
 I recommend our articles about when to harvest Delicata squash and when to harvest Pattypan squash.

 About Henry Morgan